anapmsalvador/anapmsalvador/README.md

  Hi, I’m Patty! 👋

-I am a web developer.
+I am a developer.
 My favorite tools so far are javascript, and elixir!